-Mr Andrew Lim joined The Overseas Assurance Corporation Limited as Head of General Insurance in August 2013.
+Mr Andrew Lim joined The Overseas Assurance Corporation Limited (renamed as Great Eastern General Insurance Ltd in July 2017) as Head of General Insurance in August 2013.
 Previously he was Executive Director of MSIG Insurance (Singapore) Pte Ltd. He has 25 years of experience in the general insurance industry.

-Mr Lim was appointed as a Management Committee Member (MC) of General Insurance Association (GIA) and served as a Convenor of the Property and Marine Committee from April 2007 to July 2013.
+He was appointed as a Management Committee Member (MC) of General Insurance Association (GIA) and served as a Convenor of the Property and Marine Committee from April 2007 to July 2013.
 He was also a member of the Special Risks Pool Committee and represented GIA as a member of the National Fire & Civil Emergency Preparedness Council and Vice Chairman of the Singapore Maritime Foundation - Maritime Insurance Workgroup.

-He was again appointed as a MC Member of GIA from April 2015 and serves as Chairman of the Agents' Registration Board as well as Committee Member of Special Risks Pool Committee and Nomination, Appointment and Remuneration Committee.
-He is representing GIA as a Member of the National Crime Prevention Council from June 2015.
+He is again appointed as a MC Member of GIA from April 2015 and serves as Chairman of the Agents' Registration Board as well as Committee Member of Special Risks Pool Committee and Nomination, Appointment and Remuneration Committee.
+He represented GIA as a Member of the National Crime Prevention Council from June 2015 to July 2018.